mqnc/pyend/README.md

 end
 ```

-However, pyend conveniently inserts that if an `end` marker is found (TODO).
+However, PyEnd conveniently inserts that if an `end` marker is found (TODO).

 Furthermore, `myList[0:5]` still absolutely counter-intuitively only goes up to `myList[4]` and there is also [this atrocity](https://www.geeksforgeeks.org/least-astonishment-and-the-mutable-default-argument-in-python/).

+## But in my project I have a variable named `end`.
+Am I forced to live under van Rossum's dictatorship then?

+PyEnd only recognizes an `end` on an otherwise empty line (except for comments) as block end marker.
+It is a bit ugly as `end` then becomes a reference to your variable but what can we do about it.

 ## This is a great project!
 You are very clever and handsome!
 Can you also do this for YAML?

 Thanks but no. YAML is [screwed up beyond repair](https://en.wikipedia.org/wiki/YAML#Criticism), starting with its very funny name and not ending with its ambiguity.
 Use JSON.
 It has its [problems](https://seriot.ch/projects/parsing_json.html) as well but I like it more 😌

+## Disclosure

+If I didn't consider Python to be a great language, I wouldn't invest so much time into this project.
+But this issue has been an absolute PITA and the urge to do something about it has been bugging me with every paste.
+I finally gave in.